Sunday, 10 December 2017

 CopyrightCharleyJai

-This year we dined at Ping Pong, Southbank and we had such a fabulous time!
+This year we dined at Ping Pong, Southbank and had such a fabulous time!
 We laughed from our arrival until we all said, "bye, be safe and send a message to the group when you're home" once we were done stuffing our faces, playing some games and exchanging gifts.
 If you've never dined at Ping Pong before, let me tell you, the food was super yummy, healthy and so affordable!
 I highly recommend you give them a try.
-After each having had a long day, we were desperately hungry and very excited for our evening together, so, I forgot to snap pictures of our food, table decor, the games and activities we played!!
+After each having had a long day, we were desperately hungry and very excited for our evening together, so, I forgot to snap pictures of our food, table decor, the games and activities we played.

 CopyrightCharleyJai